ricoleabricot/ricoleabricot/README.md

 I am a french developer who loves well-designed and well-documented code, but mostly loves beer and cheese. 🍺 🧀

-I am willing to improve the open-source community around orchestration and auto-scaling.
+I am willing to improve the open-source community around orchestration.

 My skills' list and contact are available on my personal website [here](https://resume.rico.ovh/). 📫